Robert F. Kennedy: Honors

 The Robert F. Kennedy Center for Justice and Human Rights was founded in 1968, with an international award program to recognize human rights activists.
 In a further effort to remember Kennedy and continue his work helping the disadvantaged, a small group of private citizens launched the Robert F. Kennedy Children's Action Corps in 1969.
 The private, nonprofit, Massachusetts-based organization helps more than 800 abused and neglected children each year.

 In 1978, the U.S. Congress awarded Kennedy the Congressional Gold Medal for distinguished service.
 In 1998, the United States Mint released the Robert F. Kennedy silver dollar, a special dollar coin that featured Kennedy's image on the obverse and the emblems of the U.S. Department of Justice and the U.S. Senate on the reverse.

-In January 2025, President Joe Biden awarded Kennedy the Presidential Medal of Freedom, the highest civilian award of the United States.
+In January 2025, President Joe Biden posthumously awarded Kennedy the Presidential Medal of Freedom, the highest civilian award of the United States.

 Personal items and documents from his office in the Justice Department Building are displayed in a permanent exhibit dedicated to him at the John F. Kennedy Presidential Library and Museum in Boston.
 Papers from his years as attorney general, senator, peace and civil rights activist and presidential candidate, as well as personal correspondence, are also housed in the library.